-Blaine Wiley, a ten-time junior college National Assistant Coach of the Year, is in his second season as an assistant coach on The University of Alabama track and field staff.
+Blaine Wiley, a ten-time junior college National Assistant Coach of the Year, is in his third season as an assistant coach with The University of Alabama track & field staff.
 Wiley coaches the long sprints (men's and women's 400 meters, 800 meters, 400-meter hurdles and relays) for the Crimson Tide.

 As an assistant coach at Texas State from 2002-06, Wiley coached 16 Southland Conference individual and relay champions for the Bobcats, including 112 All-Southland Conference athletes, 28 NCAA Midwest Regional qualifiers, two NCAA national qualifiers, one USATF national semifinalist and two USATF Junior Nationals qualifiers.
 Wiley coached Texas State athletes to 63 school all-time top 10 performances, eight Texas State school records and two Southland Conference records.
 Texas State produced seven Southland Conference championship teams over a span of four seasons, including a sweep of the 2004 men's and women's indoor and outdoor titles.
 Wiley helped lead the Bobcats to a Southland Conference outdoor record points total for the women's team in 2004 (195), coached the Southland Conference Athlete of the Year and Outstanding Track Performer in 2003 and 2004 (indoor and outdoor) and the Southland Conference High Point Athlete in 2003, 2004 and 2006.